sofiamoniz/RI3rd/README.md

      Authors: Alina Yanchuk, 89093; Ana Sofia Fernandes, 88739

-The searching program produces the Weighted Index (produced by using SPIMI, partitioned by blocks), based on the Tokenizer and Ranking function chosen, and a file with the documents IDs mapping, that will be used in the searching process.
-It also produces a file with the Ranking results and shows the Evaluation metrics calculated (it can have query term proximity if passed through argument).
+The searching program produces the Ranking results and shows the Evaluation metrics calculated (it can have query term proximity if passed through argument).
+If the arguments (only the <tokenizer>, <ranking_type> and <consider_proximity>) passed by the user match the Weighted Index in disk, it is executed only the searching part.
+If not, it is executed the indexing program first. (if the .csv file is changed, please delete all in "models" folder, in order to re-run the indexing program with the new file)

-In order to everything work correctly, all the generated files by the indexing program must not have their defined names and Relative Paths changed!
+Please do not change the folders and files names / paths.

 ## To run the script: